QFPay/docs/docs/03-online-shop/05-online-pre-authorisation.md

 For integration, please refer to the "Common API" section of the documentation.
 Please note that the syssn used in the refund transaction should correspond to the syssn returned upon the /authtrade request.

 ## Notifications

 General notification rule applies.
-For details, please refer to the Asynchronous Notifications section in the documentations (https://sdk.qfapi.com/?python#asynchronous-notifications)
+For details, please refer to the [Asynchronous Notifications section](../common-api/asynchronous-notification) in the documentations.

 Upon successful execution of the following actions, you should be able to receive a notification

 - payment completion (captured)
 - unfreeze funds
 - refund

 These notifications will follow the same format as below.
 For different notification, the value of the field `notify_type` will differ